Porto – Douro – Coimbra

 Extra services not included in your package

-The trips with the inexpensive public transport (Metro, Train) are not included in the price, as well as the travel journey on day 14 (Coimbra - Porto).
+The trips with the inexpensive public transport (Metro, Train) are not included in the price.
 All transfer services together cost about 35, - EUR per person, the bicycle is free of charge in public transport.
 The city of Porto charges a tourist tax: € 2 per person per night.
 This must be paid locally at the hotel.

 7 days hotline service